About Royal Eden Docks

 THE HOMES AT ROYAL DOCKS

-With the exclusive release of The Courtyard, the first wave of new homes at Royal Eden Docks (aptly named after the communal green space beneath it), there has never been a better time to discover this development.
+With the exclusive release of The Botanist, the first wave of new homes at Royal Eden Docks (aptly named after the communal green space beneath it), there has never been a better time to discover this development.

 ”A fresh wave of Royal Docks property breathes new life into the eastern corner of the Capital”: